 The proposed Makalapua Project District will include approximately 600 residential units.
 Residential products will be designed to meet the needs of a variety of new and existing households, with the primary objective of creating a rich diversity of residents by providing a wide range of choices.
-These will include single-family homes and more affordable medium- to high-density residential units in multifamily formats for sale with the possibility of rentals.
+These will include medium- to high-density residential units in single-family and multi-family formats for sale with the possibility of rentals.